jdh4/software_testing/03_doctest/README.md

 ### Exercise

-Try writing tests using [`doctest`](https://docs.python.org/3/library/doctest.html) for a piece of code you use for your research or write tests for the code below:
+Try writing tests using [`doctest`](https://docs.python.org/3/library/doctest.html) for the code below for for a piece of code you use for your research:

 ```
+import math

-def func(a, b):
+def circle_area(radius):
-  # some work
+    return math.pi * radius**2
 ```